VijayNiles/agentcore-runtime-pr-deployment-demo/README.md

 - Merge 20 PRs per day for a month (600 versions) without manual cleanup
 - Keep production history for rollbacks within the 45-day window
 - AWS handles garbage collection automatically

-### The Real Constraint: Active Sessions

-While you can create **1,000 agent runtimes**, the actual bottleneck is **active session workloads**:
-- **1,000 concurrent sessions** in US-East/West regions
-- **500 concurrent sessions** in other regions

-Your limit isn't "how many PRs can I test" - it's "how many runtimes are actively processing requests right now."
-For most teams, this is more than sufficient.

 ### Automated PR Comments with Runtime Details